 It’s summertime!
-So are you thinking of tossing on your favourite bikini, hat, and a beach towel to have some fun time in the sun and sand?
-Wait, you are a mommy-to-be; does that change the dynamics of how you may be spending time on the beach?
+So, are you thinking of tossing on your favourite bikini, hat, and a beach towel to have some fun time in the sun and sand?
+Wait, you are a mommy-to-be; so does that change the dynamics of how you may be spending time on the beach?
 Well, yes, it does.
 Go through the following article to learn various benefits and safety tips of visiting the beach during pregnancy.

 Should Pregnant Ladies Go on the Beach?